Brian-Williams/alpine-lua/README.md

 Recreate the matrix of environmental variables with `python3 multidimension.py`.

 Then use that matrix to create one or all of the images with those inputs.

+## Tag names
+The tag name always starts with the LUA version.

+e.x. tag `5.3.4`

+The OS follows the version delimited by a '-'.

+e.x. tag `5.3.4-alpine3.8`

+Dropping a major, minor, or patch implies `>= V.N, == V.*` where V is the preceding semantic version.